ud-cis-discord/ud-cis-discord.github.io/pages/Getting Started.md

 ### Question Tagging

 It can be helpful to look at all the posts that relate to a specific assignment, so we've added a way to do just that.
-To get the list of messages about a specific assignment, send `s;question <assignment>` (without the pointy braces) in
+To get the list of messages about a specific assignment, send `/question <assignment>` (without the pointy braces) in
 <span style="color:#7289DA">#sages_place</span> and Sage will send you the list.
 If you're enrolled in more than one class you'll have to specify the
 course code before the assignment.
-If you would like to add a post to the list, reply to the message with `s;tag
+If you would like to add a post to the list, reply to the message with `/tag
 <assignment>` (without the pointy braces) and Sage will add that to the list.
 Again, if you're enrolled in more than one
 class you'll have to specify the course code before the assignment.